-If you feel you are able to speak to the occupier you should try to check if they are alright or need some help.
+If you feel you can speak to the occupier, you should try to check if they are okay or need some help.
 You may be able to help them contact family members who can assist, their GP, or the council’s Adult Social Care Services.

-Mind is the leading mental health organisation in England and Wales and are able to provide information on a range of topics including hoarding disorder.
+Mind is the leading mental health organisation in England and Wales and can provide information on a range of topics including hoarding disorder.

 What the Environmental Protection Team can do

 We will initially visit you or, depending on the circumstances, the property in question to assess the problem ourselves.
-Such problems have to be dealt with sensitively, and normally in partnership with the Adult Social Care service, Fire Service and other organisations.
+Such problems must be dealt with sensitively, and normally in partnership with the Adult Social Care service, Fire Service and other organisations.